Saving Money With Small Plants

 - Large gaps initially: In order to leave enough room for your plants to mature, you will start with very large gaps in your garden.
 Left untended, these will become a place for weeds to come up.
 I use this space to grow annual vegetables and flowers.

 - Fewer improved varieties to choose from: While garden centers and other garden catalogs offer many improved varieties, often nursery stock catalogs offer only older varieties and it may be years before you can try the fruit or see the flowers.

 - Possibility of substitution: Nursery stock providers often reserve the right to make substitutions.
 Though they will make corrections at your request, it may require sending back the plant you don’t want and you may have a long wait.

 - Timing: Catalog orders may arrive at an inconvenient time, jeopardizing the plants.
 Also, it can be difficult to wait for your order when the garden centers are bursting with plants.

 These are, admittedly, some serious drawbacks; starting small is certainly not for everyone.
 However, for some starting with small plants can be worthwhile.

 Small plants that have grownClick thumbnail to view full-size

 One day I was riding my bike with the kids when I noticed a neighbor's geranium was going to seed right on the sidewalk.
-I hollared to my kids to wait while I grab some geranium seed.
+I hollered to my kids to wait while I grab some geranium seed.
 As I knelt down the neighbor ran out of her house.
 I blushed.
 She said that she was going to thin the geraniums and other plants in the yard and if I come back on Wednesday I could have the thinnings.
-I did come back on Wednesday and she gave me bags full of geraniums and coreopsis which thrive in my front yard today!
+I did come back on Wednesday and she gave me bags full of geraniums and coreopsis which thrive in my front yard.